IamMM/Image_Synthesizer/README.md

 It would be awesome to get some feedback about the user experience or other constructive suggestions.

-Please let me know via [mail](mailto:maximilian.maske@student.htw-berlin.de) or via the ImageJ Froum directly [here in this thread](http://forum.imagej.net/t/request-for-feedback-of-a-new-plugin-for-image-synthesis/9795)
+Please let me know via [mail](mailto:maximilian.maske@student.htw-berlin.de) or via the ImageJ Forum directly [here in this thread](http://forum.imagej.net/t/request-for-feedback-of-a-new-plugin-for-image-synthesis/9795)